iAdramelk/blog/content/blog/2020-02-17-a-public-reddit-dataset.md

 description: |
   Releasing an open natural language dataset based on r/AmItheAsshole.
 descriptionLong: |
-  Delve into an open natural language dataset of posts about tricky situations from r/AmItheAsshole.
-Use this dataset for whatever you want- we'll show you how to get it and start playing.
+  Delve into an open natural language dataset of posts about moral dilemmas from r/AmItheAsshole.
+Use this dataset for whatever you want- here's how to get it and start playing.
-picture: ../../static/uploads/images/2020-02-17/header.png
+picture: ../../static/uploads/images/2020-02-17/AITA_post_header.png
 pictureComment:
 author: ../authors/elle_obrien.md
 commentsUrl: https://discuss.dvc.org/t/dvc-heartbeat-feburary-20/318